-- 1. The Commission is a validly existing instrumentality of the Commonwealth of Pennsylvania and has the power to enter into the transactions contemplated by Supplemental Indenture No. 23 and to carry out its obligations thereunder. - 2.
-Supplemental Indenture No. 23 has been duly authorized, executed and delivered by the Commission and constitutes the valid and binding obligation of the Commission enforceable against it in accordance with its terms. - 3.
-The 2016 Bonds have been duly and validly authorized and issued by the Commission and constitute the valid and binding limited obligations of the Commission enforceable against it in accordance with their terms, payable from the Commission Payments and other sources provided therefor in the Subordinate Indenture. - 4.
-Under the laws of the Commonwealth of Pennsylvania, the 2016 Bonds and the income thereon are exempt from personal property taxes in the Commonwealth, and interest on the 2016 Bonds is exempt from Commonwealth personal income and corporate net income tax. - 5.
-Assuming continuous compliance with the provisions of the Code applicable to the 2016 Tax-Exempt Bonds, interest on the 2016 Tax-Exempt Bonds (including interest in the form of original issue discount) is excludable from the gross income of the holders of the 2016 Tax-Exempt Bonds for purposes of federal income taxation.
-Interest on the 2016 Tax-Exempt Bonds will not be treated as an item of tax preference for purposes of determining either individual or corporate alternative minimum tax; however, interest on the 2016 Tax-Exempt Bonds may be subject to corporate alternative minimum tax under certain circumstances.
-With respect to corporations (as defined for federal income tax purposes), interest on the 2016 Tax-Exempt Bonds is taken into account in determining "adjusted current earnings" for the purpose of computing the alternative minimum tax imposed on such corporations.
+- 1. The Commission is a validly existing instrumentality of the Commonwealth of Pennsylvania and has the power to enter into the transactions contemplated by Supplemental Indenture No. 24 and to carry out its obligations thereunder. - 2.
+Supplemental Indenture No. 24 has been duly authorized, executed and delivered by the Commission and constitutes the valid and binding obligation of the Commission, enforceable against the Commission in accordance with its terms. - 3.
+The 2017A Subordinate Bonds have been duly and validly authorized and issued by the Commission and constitute the valid and binding limited obligations of the Commission, enforceable against the Commission in accordance with their terms, payable from the sources provided therefor in the Subordinate Indenture. - 4.
+The interest on the 2017A Subordinate Bonds is exempt from Pennsylvania corporate net income tax and from Pennsylvania personal income tax. - 5.
+Interest on the 2017A Subordinate Bonds is excludable from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations.
+However, such interest is includable in adjusted current earnings for purposes of the federal alternative minimum tax imposed on certain corporations, as defined in the Internal Revenue Code of 1986, as amended (the "Code").
+The opinions set forth in the preceding sentences are subject to the condition that the Commission comply with all requirements of the Code, that must be satisfied subsequent to the issuance of the 2017A Subordinate Bonds in order that interest thereon be, or continue to be, excluded from gross income for federal income tax purposes.
+The Commission has covenanted to comply with all such requirements of the Code.
+Failure to comply with certain of such requirements may cause interest on the 2017A Subordinate Bonds to become included in gross income for federal income tax purposes retroactively to the date of issuance of the 2017A Subordinate Bonds.